Lifeskills Mental Health Blog

 • Compulsive counting

-Some rituals or habits are normal for most people.
+Some rituals or habits are usual for most people.
 Double-checking a lock or keeping the house tidy doesn’t mean you have OCD.
 People with OCD cannot control their obsessions and compulsions, even when they recognize their behavior is excessive.
 They spend at least an hour a day carrying out their compulsions and experience only mild relief before falling into the grip of their obsessions again.

 How to Help OCD

-Obsessive-compulsive disorder may seem like an impossible condition to control, but there are things you can do to help OCD.
+OCD may seem like an impossible condition to control, but there are things you can do to help OCD.
 Although there is no cure, psychiatric interventions can equip you with the tools and skills that will help you manage your obsessions and compulsions.

 Psychotherapy